 In the second arc of Katamari, the Future!Prince specifically seeks out cousins with specific talents required to Save The World from a Bad Future.
 Thus, he knows exactly what and who they need for his plan to work...
 But not everyone's availible.

-In Noob, the titular guild gets the following random challenge meant for level 20 players: the guild's tank must take control of a provided level 100 avatar to figh a necromancer and its zombie Mooks.
+In Noob, the eponymous guild gets the following random challenge meant for level 20 players: the guild's tank must take control of a provided level 100 avatar to fight a necromancer and its zombie Mooks.
 In the case of the protagonists, the tank happens to be a former level 100 player while the healer routinely accidentally heals enemies and Revive Kills Zombie applies to the game.

 Achievement Hunter's VS series inverts this trope - one of the Achievement Hunter members chooses a game that they're certain they can beat the current champion in.
 A lot of times, the games chosen are those that the challenger has played numerous times.

 In one episode of Winx Club, the Winx had to conjure up a simulacrum out of their fundamental powers when they were trapped in the simulator room.

 Aquaman of the Superfriends gave rise to an infinite number of such plots.
 Superman is a member of the Superfriends, and arguably pretty much every plot which involves him is kind of an inverse of this trope, as they have to use Kryptonite or otherwise disable him somehow to give everyone else something to do.